InitialPosition/WordScrambler2001/README.md

 - Please no

 ## Usage
+You can use the program in standalone mode or using a command line.
-Enter the message, enter your key alphabet (needs to contain every letter of the alphabet in upper and lowercase), the initial offset and the offset added per letter.
-Then choose encryption/decryption mode.
+In standalone mode, enter your message, your key, the offset values and the mode.

-## Notes
-- The algorithm currently does not accept spaces, numbers or other special characters
+In command line mode, use "wordscrambler2001 <mode> <message> <key> <initial shift> <shift>" where mode is "-e" for encrypting or "-d" for decrypting.
+Your key needs to contain the following characters: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789 .,!?§$%&/()=-_:;
+These are the only characters you can encrypt.

-## To Do
+## Roadmap
-- Allow special characters / spaces
+- Optimize parameter mode
-- Allow calling the program with parameters
+- Allow random key generation
+- Simplify usage overall